newur/blog/content/posts/2020-1-17_17-00/index.md

 ogImage: tool.jpg
 ---

-When you want to host your blog own blog there is a bunch of ingredients you will need.
+When you want to host your own blog there is a bunch of ingredients you will need.
 While you can always go more low level (wanna write an own web server?) the general parts are somewhat fixed.
 You will need a domain, a server, a web server and some content.
 Oh, and you need to wire it all together, because each part on its own is as helpful as an unassembled Ikea shelf.

 {{< img src="tool.jpg" alt="screw tool" loading="lazy">}}